aseaboyer-intrax/stdclassjs/README.md

 A dead simple JavaScript inheritance implementation.

-A tool, not a framework.
 Inheritance is done exactly the same way it would be done manually so instanceof will still work and there is no speed reduction.
 It's all just wrapped up in some helper methods so the repetative boilerplate can be avoided.

+This is a _library_, even though it looks a little like a _framework_.
+See the "Notes" section for more information.

 It Does Not...
 --------------